April 1988: Tracy Chapman Debuts with TRACY CHAPMAN

 The critical buzz was strong around Tracy Chapman, the self-titled debut album from the artist discovered during her time at Tufts University.
 Released on April 5, 1988, the album was closely followed by lead single, "Fast Car," which debuted the following day on April 6.

-A slow-burner on the charts, Chapman's critical success landed the singer a spot on the bill of the Nelson Mandela 70th Birthday Tribute show at London's Wembley Stadium in early June 1988.
+A slow-burner on the charts, Chapman's critical success landed the singer a spot on the bill of the Nelson Mandela 70th Birthday Tribute show at London's Wembley Stadium on June 11, 1988.
 It was a blockbuster lineup featuring the likes of Sting, Dire Straits, Simple Minds, Bee Gees, Phil Collins, and more.
 That's when fate stepped in to make Chapman a star.

 Having already performed earlier in the day, Chapman was soaking up the atmosphere of the celebration, and preparing to catch a special unannounced appearance by Stevie Wonder.
 As Wonder and his crew were heading to the stage, it was discovered that the computer disk containing the sounds for his primary keyboard was nowhere to be found.
 As an inconsolable Wonder left the stadium (he later returned and performed using Whitney Houston's gear), event organizers quickly hustled Chapman back onstage.
 Since all she needed was a microphone and her guitar, she was able to quickly perform another set while technicians rushed to reconfigure the stage for the next big superstar set.